View Dorothy Markiewicz's Obituary on scrantontimes.com and share memories

 Her husband was the late John Markiewicz.

-Dorothy was a lifelong member of St. Adalbert's Polish National Catholic Church, Dickson City, and was very involved in their activities – whether it be making pierogi or working the summer picnics!
-She was also very involved in The Polish National Union of America.
+Dorothy was a lifelong member of St. Adalbert's Polish National Catholic Church, Dickson City, and was very involved in its activities - whether it be making pierogi or working the summer picnics!
+She was also very involved in the Polish National Union of America.

 Dorothy had a special place in her heart for her children and grandchildren, and loved nothing more than to spend time with them.
 She is survived by her children, John Markiewicz and wife, Kay; and Susan Faragasso and husband, Anthony; brother, Thomas Toton and wife, Joyce; sister, Michaeline Pane; grandchildren, Eden Kottke and husband, Marcel; Jonah Markiewicz and wife, Mirna; James Markiewicz and wife, Hannah; Dr. Gabrielle Faragasso and Anthony Faragasso; great-grandchildren, Max Kottke, Lorelei Kottke and Andrew Markiewicz.